Heralded entangled state generation enhanced by photon addition and subtraction: Results

 \subsection{Robustness}

-Due to experimental constraints, the parameters of Gaussian states cannot usually be perfectly adjusted to match the optimized values and are subject to fluctuations over long time scales.
-This necessitates that the model maintain high entanglement generation probability and fidelity under a certain level of perturbation .
+In realistic experiments, the parameters of Gaussian states cannot usually be set exactly to their optimized values and are subject to fluctuations over time.
+It is therefore necessary for the model to maintain high generation probability and fidelity under a reasonable level of perturbation.

 We assess the robustness of the heralded generation by examining how the probability and fidelity vary with changes in the Gaussian state parameters, which is crucial for its experimental implementation, as it ensures stable performance under parameter fluctuations.

 We introduce random perturbations to each parameter and calculate the differences in the entanglement generation probability and fidelity between the perturbed and optimized results.
-The results in Fig.~\ref{fig:robust} show that the variations in probability and fidelity follow the same trend as the parameter perturbations: when each parameter fluctuation is below \(1\%\), the corresponding changes in probability and fidelity remain within \(0.5\%\) and \(3\%\).
-This model exhibits good robustness against small perturbations, with the generation probability being more stable than the fidelity.
+The results in Fig.~\ref{fig:robust} show that the variations in probability and fidelity follow the same trend as the parameter perturbations.
+When the fluctuation of each parameter is below \(1\%\), the corresponding changes in probability and fidelity remain within \(0.5\%\) and \(3\%\), respectively.
+These results indicate that the model exhibits good robustness against small perturbations, with the generation probability being more stable than the fidelity.